 10. Air Canada Rouge A321 economy class Toronto to San Diego

-I do believe I’ve come full circle now, as the Gateway Sheraton at the Toronto International Airport was the subject of my very first hotel review back in the winter of 2001.
-It was probably the worst review that I’ve ever written, and I’m almost embarrassed to link back to it, but I’d recommend checking it out if only to prove that I’m getting better at this trip report thing.
-I mean, what was I thinking to write a review on a hotel without a single picture to show you what I was even talking about?
-You know how the saying goes: pics or it didn’t happen.
+I do believe I’ve come full circle now, as the Gateway Sheraton at the Toronto International Airport was the subject of my very first hotel review back in the winter of 2001 (I’ve long since deleted it).
+It was probably the worst review that I’ve ever written.

 Fast forward to 2017, and I once again found myself in Toronto in need of a hotel room.
 It’s hard to believe that I’ve never once visited Toronto since that initial trip in 2001, but the ridiculously painful process of passing Canadian passport control has likely played a big factor in keeping me away.

 I had a difficult time entering Canada during that trip, thanks in large part to not having a good excuse for being there other than “aviation photography.”
 Never ever tell a passport control agent that you traveled a long way to visit their country just to take pictures of the airport and airplanes.
 Trust me on that.

 But this time, I had an excuse.
 My flight from Lisbon arrived at 10 PM, but my connecting flight out of San Diego wouldn’t be departing until 8:30 AM the next morning.
 A hotel room was necessary (I’m too old to be sleeping in airports), so I thought it would be fun to get reacquainted with the same Gateway Sheraton I enjoyed so much way back in 2001.